Mandaue: Cityhood

-On August 30, 1969, Mandaue became a chartered city and decades later it was recognized as an HUC (Highly urbanized city) on February 15, 1991.
-In early-April 2019, president Rodrigo Duterte signed a law that declared Mandaue City as a lone legislative district, which means that it will be separated from the sixth district, and will have its own representative of the lone district.
+On August 30, 1969, Mandaue became a chartered city and decades later it was recognized as a highly urbanized city on February 15, 1991.
+In early-April 2019, Mandaue separated from the sixth district and, since 2022, is represented under its lone district.

 Geography

 The city has a total area of 34.87 km2.
 According to the 2020 census, the population density is sigfig 364116/ 34.87.

 The city is the 6th smallest government unit in terms of land area; among the Metro Cebu local government units the city is the second smallest next to the municipality of Cordova in the island of Mactan.
 The city's land area is only 4.5% of the total land area of Metro Cebu and less than 1% of the total land of the province of Cebu.

 The North Reclamation Project, now known as the North Special Administrative Zone, currently has about 180 ha reclaimed land.
 Of the 180 hectares, about 36 ha belong to the city.

 It is one of the two (the other one being the municipality of Consolacion) local government units located within the mainland Metro Cebu where the elevation of land is less than 100 m.

 Many of the areas of the city are extremely flat.
 About 77.37% is within the 0-8% slope category.
 Barangays belonging to this region are Centro, Looc, South Special Administrative Zone, Cambaro, Opao, Umapad, Paknaan, Alang-alang, Tipolo, Ibabao, Guizo, Subangdaku, Mantuyong, Maguikay and Tabok.
 The greater portion of the city, comprising about 70%, is dominated by the Mandaue Clay Loam soil series.
 This is found in the 0-2% and 2-5% slope ranges.
 Faraon clay loam characterizes the rest of the land with slope range from 5-8% and up to 25-40%.